 Meditation apps have become one of the most accessible ways to maintain a mindfulness regimen.
 Whether you prefer deep breathing exercises, guided meditation or calming sleep stories, meditation can be a huge added benefit to your daily wellness regimen.

 Research suggests that the benefits of meditation can include a reduction in levels, anxiety, depression and insomnia.
 And don't forget the physical benefits: Meditation and deep breathing can also reduce blood pressure and improve your heart rate variability, a metric that can tell you how well you handle stress.
 In addition, many studies show sleep meditation can calm your mind and help you get a more quality night's sleep.

-For many people, finding the time or energy to commit to a regular practice is difficult and though in-person visits to a meditation studio are a great option for some, it may not be a practical approach to consistent meditation for others.
+For many people, finding the time or energy to commit to a regular practice is difficult, and though in-person visits to a meditation studio are a great option for some, for others they may not be a practical approach to consistent meditation.
 With a little help from the right app, zen could be as little as three minutes away.
-Here are the best meditation apps of 2019 to improve your mindfulness practice and relax your mind.
+Here are the best meditation apps of 2020 to improve your mindfulness practice and relax your mind.